Girl in Progress: Plot

 Grace Gutierrez is a single mom raising her teenage daughter Ansiedad.
-Grace is busy juggling work, bills, and her relationship with the married Dr. Harford, leaving Ansiedad to take care of herself as well as her mother most of the time.
+She is busy juggling work, bills, and her relationship with the married Dr. Harford.
+So, Ansiedad must take care of herself as well as her mother most of the time.

-When Ansiedad's English teacher Ms. Armstrong inspires her with coming-of-age lessons, Ansiedad decides it's time to rebel and grow up quickly so she will finally be mature enough to move out.
-She creates a list of tasks she must complete to reach her big goal: run away to New York.
+When Ansiedad's English teacher Ms. Armstrong inspires her with coming-of-age lessons, Ansiedad decides to rebel.
+She wants to grow up quickly, to become mature enough to move out.
+Ansiedad creates a list of must-do tasks to reach her big goal: run away to New York.

-Her first task is to remind everyone that she is a good girl – she signs up for her school's chess team and wins a match, and goes to a nursing home and regularly visits an old woman who Ansiedad names 'Maud'.

-Next, Ansiedad must befriend the most popular girl in school namd Valerie.
-After much humiliation and bribery, Ansiedad successfully completes this task, but is forced to betray her best friend Tavita to make this happen, calling her fat and useless.
+Ansiedad's first task is to remind everyone that she is a good girl – she signs up for the school's chess team and wins a match, and goes to a nursing home and regularly visits an old woman who Ansiedad names 'Maud'.
+Next, she must befriend the most popular girl in school, Valerie.
+After much humiliation and bribery, Ansiedad successfully completes this task, but must betray her best friend Tavita to make this happen, calling her fat and useless.

 Tavita begins to cry from Ansiedad's harsh comments and runs off to her boyfriend Ferguson.
-Ansiedad witnesses Ferguson harshly breaking up with Tavita, telling her that what they do in his basement will never mean they will be together.
+Ansiedad witnesses him harshly breaking up with her, saying what they do in his basement will never mean they will be together.
 After Ferguson storms away, a crying Tavita tells Ansiedad that she was never there for her and that she hates her.

-Ansiedad moves onto her next tasks, requiring her to have her first kiss and lose her virginity.
-For these tasks, she targets one of the most popular boys in school, the so-called womanizer Trevor.
-She confirms that he'll be at a particular party that night, then asks him to take her virginity there.
+Ansiedad moves onto her next tasks, to have her first kiss and lose her virginity.
+For these, she targets one of the most popular boys in school, the supposed womanizer Trevor.
+Ansiedad confirms that he will be at a particular party that night, then asks him to take her virginity there.
 He agrees, and they kiss awkwardly.

-Ansiedad checks "first kiss" off her list, disappointing Trevor, who thought that she might have liked him.
-At the party, Trevor takes Ansiedad to an upstairs bedroom, much to Valerie's anger.
-Locking the door, Trevor tells Ansiedad that he thinks she's pretty, but she tells him off for being nice to her.
-Trevor then tells Ansiedad that he only acts as a womanizer to bug his dad, but Ansiedad tells him she doesn't care.
-As she strips down and gets into bed, Ansiedad realizes how scared she is, changing her mind when a naked Trevor emerges from the bathroom.
+Ansiedad checks "first kiss" off her list, disappointing Trevor, who thought she might have liked him.
+At the party, he takes her to an upstairs bedroom, much to Valerie's anger.
+Locking the door, Trevor tells Ansiedad that he thinks she is pretty, but she tells him off for being nice.

+Trevor then tells Ansiedad that he only acts as a womanizer to bug his dad, but she says she does not care.
+As she strips down and gets into bed, she realizes how scared she is, changing her mind when a naked Trevor emerges from the bathroom.
 She quickly dresses and runs out where Valerie stops her and calls her a slut.

-The party guests refuse to believe Ansiedad's protests that she and Trevor didn't have sex which is made worse when Trevor yells out that they did.
-Ansiedad runs home, crying out for her mother, who is not home.
-She trashes the house in anger and cries until the next morning.
+The party guests refuse to believe Ansiedad's protests that she and Trevor did not have sex, which is made worse when he yells out that they did.
+She runs home, crying out for her mother, who is not home.
+Ansiedad trashes the house in anger and cries herself to sleep.